 Previously series include Grey Towers, which was based on photographs of JFK taken by Crine’s grandfather two months before his assassination.
 And Tony James, a series of painting and photographs taken of infantryman within the US Army based out of Fort Carson, specializing as a combat engineer in route clearance.
 Anyone familiar with American Westerns will find the depictions in the Tony James series oddly familiar.
 Crine make use of certain tropes within the North American popular imagination, particularly those images of the West we have received through films such as John Ford’s The Searchers, or Martin Ritt’s 1963 film, Hud.

 Since 2014 Crine has had the pleasure of lecturing and presenting a workshop at Harvard’s Graduate School of Design.
-Her most recent workshop in February 2016 focused on the rendering of surface texture in oil paint.
-She also lectured at Colorado State University as part of the exhibition Scrimmage in 2015, and will be traveling to the University of Oregon in the fall of 2016 to present a lecture on her work with the NFL.
+Her most recent workshop in February 2017 focused on the rendering of surface texture in oil paint.
+She also lectured at Colorado State University as part of the exhibition Scrimmage in 2015, and traveled to the University of Oregon in the fall of 2016 to present a lecture on her work with the NFL.

 She is currently working on a retrospective on the life of Coach Bill McCartney with the University of Colorado Boulder, and occasionally painting dogs for her friends.